 The Lymphedema Program of the McGill University Health Centre (MUHC) provides early detection and risk reduction assessment services and advice on self-management of lymphedema.
 It is also involved in the education of health professionals and patients, in clinical research and in the creation and promotion of best practice standards of care.

 The Department of Exercise Science (Faculty of Arts and Science) at Concordia University is committed to teaching and research in exercise, health, and physical activity, with emphasis on athletic therapy and clinical exercise physiology.
-The PERFORM Centre provides an integrated and comprehensive environment to promote healthier lives through changes in behaviour and lifestyle by offering research opportunities, education, and preventative-based programs.
+The PERFORM Centre provides an integrated and comprehensive environment to promote healthier lives through changes in behavior and lifestyle by offering research opportunities, education, and preventative-based programs.